-These Basel Pillar 3 Disclosures (the "Disclosures"), which are unaudited, represent the Basel III Pillar 3 disclosures for the Bank, and are made pursuant to the Office of the Superintendent of Financial Institutions ("OSFI") requirements, which are based on the global standards that have been established by the Basel Committee on Banking Supervision ("BCBS").
+These Basel III Pillar 3 Disclosures (the "Disclosures"), which are unaudited, are made pursuant to the Office of the Superintendent of Financial Institutions ("OSFI") requirements and are based on the global standards that have been established by the Basel Committee on Banking Supervision ("BCBS").
 The amounts presented are based on the Bank's annual and interim financial statements, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-For the interim and annual periods over the period from Q1 2017 to Q2 2019, the Disclosures, with the exception of Capital and Leverage Ratio tables (which were posted on the Bank's website), were included in the public filings of SCGI, specifically the Interim and Annual Consolidated Financial Statements and the Quarterly and Annual Management's Discussion and Analysis.
+For the interim and annual periods over the period from Q1 2017 to Q2 2019, the Disclosures, with the exception of the Capital and Leverage Ratio tables which were posted on the Bank's website, were included in the public filings of SCGI, specifically the Interim and Annual Consolidated Financial Statements and the Quarterly and Annual Management's Discussion and Analysis.
 These filings are available on SEDAR and also on the Bank's website.
 The Disclosures should be read as an update to information previously reported in those public filings.